The Quiet: Critical response

-The film was not generally well received by critics.
-Rotten Tomatoes gives the film 21% rating based on 95 critic reviews.
-On Metacritic, the film had an average score of 29 out of 100, based on 24 reviews.
+The film was poorly received by critics.

 A number of critics noted that the film exemplified camp, including Jeff Shannon of The Seattle Times who noted it "bordered" on it, and was "loaded with lesbian undertones... this wretched drama plays like a high-school horror flick that trades monsters and mayhem for an overdose of force-fed cruelty."
 Bruce Kirkland of Canoe concurred: "If the subject matter was not so damn depressing, this dialogue would be camp-style laughable."
 Manohla Dargis of The New York Times similarly noted that the film lacked the "go-for-broke lunacy that makes a flick like Wild Things a classic of its trashy kind and might have saved this film."

-In contrast, Andrea Chase of Killer Movie Reviews called the film "a disturbing drama that is as riveting to watch as it is challenging to contemplate."
-MTV called it "a powerful tale of seclusion, sexual abuse and sisterhood."
+In contrast, MTV called it "a powerful tale of seclusion, sexual abuse and sisterhood."
 The Monitor believed that "underappreciated at the box office, this film is, excuse the pun, quietly powerful."
 Patrick Luce of Monsters & Critics called it "a slow-burn thriller that keeps the audience hooked ... thanks to a disturbing plot and solid performances from its cast."
 Shawn Levy of The Oregonian also gave a favorable review, awarding it a B-rating and writing that "Babbit, with unnervingly beautiful compositions and sharp editing, lures you so skillfully into the film's awful revelations and sickening atmosphere, you feel rather like Dot: defenseless, alone, vulnerable."

 Tonal inconsistency was a point of contention among critics, including David Rooney of Variety, who found that the film "seems unsure whether to push for suburban-Gothic psychosexual excess or tongue-in-cheek malevolence... the film is derailed by its own silliness."
 Christy Lemire of MSNBC complained that "Not a single moment feels believable in the film, which is trying very hard to be a sexy, intense psychological thriller but instead just feels lurid and exploitative."
 Owen Gleiberman of Entertainment Weekly deemed the film "dank and rhythmless," while Andrew O'Hehir of Salon wrote that it is "a terrible example of what can happen when the wrong sets of talented people get together.
 It isn't convincing as talky psychological realism or as high-school satire or as ghoulish forbidden melodrama, although Belle and Cuthbert have their best and creepiest moments in that mode."
 Alternately, James Berardinelli of Reel Views praised the film for its depiction of familial sexual abuse victims, writing: "One strength of The Quiet is that it does not deal exploitatively with the incest/sexual abuse issue in its quest to generate tension.
 This is a grim subject, and Babbit gives it its due.
 Nina is obviously confused and damaged."